Murder of Rafael Ramos and Wenjian Liu

-On December20, 2014, Ismaaiyl Abdullah Brinsley shot and killed Rafael Ramos and Wenjian Liu – two on-duty New York City Police Department (NYPD) officers – in the Bedford–Stuyvesant neighborhood of Brooklyn.
+On December20, 2014, Rafael Ramos and Wenjian Liu – two on-duty New York City Police Department (NYPD) officers – were shot and killed by Ismaaiyl Abdullah Brinsley in the Bedford–Stuyvesant neighborhood of Brooklyn, United States.
 Brinsley then fled into the New York City Subway, where he killed himself.
-Earlier in the day, before he killed Ramos and Liu, Brinsley had shot and wounded his ex-girlfriend Shaneka Thompson in Baltimore after initially pointing the gun at his own head.
+Earlier in the day, before he killed Ramos and Liu, Brinsley had shot and wounded his ex-girlfriend Shaneka Thompson in Baltimore.

-Background and events
+Background

-The shooting occurred just weeks after a grand jury decided not to indict NYPD officer Daniel Pantaleo, who was responsible for the killing of Eric Garner on July17, 2014.
+The shooting occurred just weeks after a grand jury decided not to indict NYPD officer Daniel Pantaleo, who had killed Eric Garner on July17, 2014.
 The grand jury's decision resulted in widespread protests in New York City and across the nation against police brutality and the lack of accountability for it.
 The protests also coincided with widespread protests in response to a grand jury's decision not to indict Darren Wilson, the police officer who fatally shot Michael Brown in Ferguson, Missouri, on August9.
-Brinsley's motive to kill the NYPD officers was motivated by outrage over the two deaths.
+Brinsley's attack on the police was allegedly motivated by outrage over the two deaths.

+Events

+Shooting of Shaneka Thompson

+Several hours before the killings, at 5:50 a.m., Brinsley entered the Owings Mills home of 29-year-old Shaneka Nicole Thompson, who had dated Brinsley for a few months before ending the relationship in October.
+Thompson stated that Brinsley had used a key he kept without her knowledge.
+He initially threatened to kill himself, pointing a gun at his head while Thompson attempted to calm him down, before Brinsley shot her in the stomach, stole Thompson's phone, and fled the scene.
+Brinsley called Thompson's mother, claiming he had shot her daughter by accident.
+He also called his mother and sister, telling them "it’s a wrap", leading them to believe that Brinsley was planning to kill them.

+Travel to Brooklyn

+Brinsley boarded a BoltBus, arriving in Manhattan at 10:50 a.m.
+His whereabouts for the next four hours are uncertain.
+At 12:20 p.m., Brinsley used Thompson's phone to make various social media posts on Facebook and Instagram, showing off his pistol and announcing his intention to kill two police officers as retribution for the recent deaths of Michael Brown and Eric Garner, writing: "I'm putting Wings on Pigs Today ...
+They Take 1of Ours ...
+Lets Take 2of Theirs. [sic]".
+Brinsley rode the subway to Brooklyn, and disposed of the phone at Atlantic Yards.
+A pair of men who encountered Brinsley in Bedford–Stuyvesant said that he asked them if the two were gang members before telling them.
+"Watch what I’m going to do".